j-fischer/js-mock/README.md

 ### mock.will(<function>)

 Will execute the given function once the mock was successfully called.
-The arguments passed to the mock function will be forwarded to the function to be executed.
+The arguments passed to the mock function will be forwarded to the provided function.

     var mock = JsMock.mock("aMock");